 Casein differs from other media, yet it shares many of the same characteristics, which make it a very versatile medium that lends itself to many techniques.
 Casein has the wash capabilities of watercolor, the smooth opacity of tempera and gouache, and the richer textures of oils and acrylics.
-It always dries quickly to a velvety, matte finish and over time, it becomes resistant to moisture.
+It dries quickly to a velvety, matte finish and over time, it becomes resistant to moisture.
 Unlike oils, Casein is a clean, water-soluble medium requiring no strong solvents.
-And because it dries quickly, it's possible to lay on a glaze and move onto the next stage within a few hours instead of waiting for days, or even months, for oil glazes over oil to dry.
+As it dries quickly, it is possible to lay on a glaze and move on to the next stage within a few hours instead of waiting for days, or even months, for oil glazes over oil to dry.
 Acrylics can become gummy and resinous unless you buy retarders and mediums.
 It can also gum up your brushes, making fine detail hard to achieve.
 Brushes dipped in Casein keep their finesse, producing clear, crisp lines.

-That's the beauty of Casein.
-It's correctable!
-Rub or scrub the area with a damp cloth, paintbrush, or an eraser.
-If it's dry, with a mixture of ammonia and water (one part ammonia to nine parts water) if it has partially cured.
+Casein is correctable.
+Rub or scrub the area with a damp cloth, paintbrush, or eraser.
+Use a mixture of ammonia and water (one part ammonia to nine parts water) if it has partially cured.

 Yes.
 Properly done and with a protective varnish, Caseins can last longer than oils, especially oils on canvas.
 They will not crack or yellow.

-Casein may be applied to any rigid non-oily surface such as canvas panel, illustration board, heavy watercolor paper, wood panels, masonite, or canvas, or linen mounted on masonite.
-Casein can also be applied to metal, sheetrock, cement, plaster, wet or dry lime walls and for decorative purposes on glass.
+Casein may be applied to any rigid non-oily surface such as canvas panels, gessoed painting panels, illustration boards, heavy watercolor paper, wood panels, or masonite.
+Casein can also be applied to metal, sheetrock, cement, plaster, wet or dry lime walls, and for decorative purposes on glass.

-Yes, but you must remember to paint very thin because Casein can crack if it's applied too thickly.
-If you would like to paint thickly and would still like to paint on canvas, mount the canvas or linen on masonite, and prime the canvas with PVA, glue or acrylic gesso.
-Then go to town and paint as thick or thin as you please!
+Yes, but it must be painted thinly because Casein can crack if applied too thickly on a flexible surface.
+If you would like to paint thickly and would still like to paint on canvas, mount the canvas or linen on masonite, and prime the canvas with PVA, glue, or acrylic gesso.

 Heavy, rigid paper, 300lbs. and up works best.
 The heavier weights will not ripple when a wash is applied.

-Rabbit skin glue, PVA, glue size and acrylic gesso.
-Just make sure there's no oil in the grounds.
+Rabbit skin glue, PVA, glue size, and acrylic gesso.
+Just make sure there is no oil in/on the grounds.

-Sure, but only if you're painting an inside mural.
-For outside murals, you'll have to use specialty paints.
+Yes, but only indoor murals.
+For outdoor murals, you'll have to use specialty paints.
 Although Casein becomes resistant to water over time, the elements would take their toll.

-For furniture, clean the wood and size it with PVA glue or gesso and paint away.
-For walls, prime them with gesso, or better yet, use Zinzer Bullseye Primer Sealer.
+For furniture, clean the wood and prep it with PVA glue, gesso, or a primer/sealer.
+For walls, prime with gesso, or better yet, use Zinzer Bullseye Primer Sealer.